woerzberger/website.hugo/content/publication/editingSupport.md

 # 4 = Technical report
 # 5 = Book
 # 6 = Book chapter
-publication_types = ["5"]
+publication_types = ["1"]

 # Publication name and optional abbreviated version.
-publication = "Shaker Verlag"
-publication_short = "Shaker"
+publication = "Proceedings of the Second Workshop on MDSD Today 2008, pp. 81-88, Shaker, 2008" publication_short = "MDSD"

 # Abstract and optional shortened version.
-abstract = "In dieser Arbeit wird ein Prozessmanagementsystem beschrieben, das auch dynamische Prozesse unterstützt.
-Dynamische Änderungen können von Prozessbeteiligten über strukturelle Änderungen an Modellen bereits laufender Prozesse durchgeführt werden."
+abstract = "Process models of manifold kinds are extensively used in the field of Business Process Management (BPM).
+Providing appropriate visualization and editing support for process models is of major importance.
+This particularly includes support for the adherence to certain modeling constraints.
+In this paper we report how we leverage tools and frameworks of the Eclipse Modeling Project in order to rapidly develop an editor for different kinds of interrelated process models."

 # Featured image thumbnail (optional)
-image_preview = "thumbnails/dissertation_thumbnail.png"
+image_preview = "thumbnails/editingSupport_thumbnail.png"

 # Is this a selected publication? (true/false)
 selected = true